Gabriel707/Gabriel707/README.md

 ### Hi there 👋
+- 🔭 I’m currently working as a Senior Application Management Analyst
+- 🌱 I’m currently learning Python for API development with Django Framework, and PostGreSQL
+- 😄 Pronouns: He/Him

 <!--
 **Gabriel707/Gabriel707** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.